 CBOs need to invest in strategic planning to maximize the likelihood of achieving their identified goal/ goals.

 Newly formed CBOs require investments of time and money to get off the ground.

-CSOs should acknowledge the value, for example time, experience, relationships, they contribute to projects.
+CBOs should acknowledge the value that they contribute to projects, for example time, experience, relationships, knowledge and skills.